Eastern Antioquia Real Estate 2026: Airport Corridor Guide

 Guarne: The Industrial Growth Hub

-Guarne (population 50K) sits at 1,550 meters elevation on the northern edge of the corridor.
-The town is rapidly industrializing—warehouses, manufacturing facilities, and free trade zone operations are expanding.
-Guarne offers commercial real estate opportunities and worker housing.
+Guarne (population 50K) sits at 1,550 meters elevation on the northern edge of the corridor, making it the lowest-altitude and warmest town in the region with average temperatures of 20-23°C. The town is rapidly industrializing — warehouses, manufacturing facilities, and free trade zone operations are expanding at a pace of 15-20% annual growth in commercial square footage since 2022.
+Guarne added 45,000 m² of new industrial space in 2025 alone, attracting logistics companies, food processing plants, and light manufacturing operations.
+Guarne offers commercial real estate opportunities and worker housing at the corridor's most accessible price points.
 Residential properties range from $40K-$130K, averaging $50/ft².

-Guarne attracts investors seeking workforce housing (apartments rented to factory workers at $600-900/month) and commercial properties.
+Guarne attracts investors seeking workforce housing (apartments rented to factory workers at $600-900/month) and commercial properties (warehouses renting for $3-5/ft² monthly).
 Rental yields are solid (6-8%) for residential, with lower price points offsetting lower overnight rates.
-The town is less appealing for lifestyle buyers but represents strong fundamentals for value investors.
+Commercial properties generate 8-12% yields due to strong industrial tenant demand and 3-5 year lease terms.
+The town is less appealing for lifestyle buyers but represents strong fundamentals for value investors seeking predictable, inflation-adjusted returns with minimal management complexity.

 Guarne is often overlooked by lifestyle investors but offers solid fundamentals for value-focused buyers.
 The town is experiencing real structural growth—Rionegro's free trade zones are expanding toward Guarne, and warehousing facilities are multiplying.
 This creates predictable long-term rental demand: manufacturing employees, logistics workers, and free trade zone staff need affordable housing.
 A $60,000 apartment in Guarne rents reliably for $650-800/month (6-8% yields), with 99%+ occupancy because it's workforce housing—the demand is inelastic.
 Tenancy duration averages 2-3 years (stable, not transient), reducing turnover costs.
 For institutional investors seeking steady 7% returns with low management burden, Guarne offers boring but reliable cash flow.
 The appreciation play is secondary but real: as industrial expansion continues, property values will follow.
 Properties at $50/ft² today could reach $65-75/ft² within 7-10 years as the labor force grows.